 Before starting any business positioned on the internet, it’s best to analyze a possible platform’s present strengths as well as its future viability and space for improvement.
 We’ve seen a few big sites—for example, Myspace, AOL, Geocities, etc.—hit the dirt in recent times.
 However, while every online corporation has its expiration date, the WooCommerce reports and forecasts show that WooCommerce will be improving for the better for at least the next 12 years.

-As the data just shown demonstrates, the widespread use of this platform guarantees the following:
+As the data demonstrates, the widespread use of this platform guarantees the following:

 - You’ll see continuous and constant development of the platform’s general characteristics and stability.